wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise.md

 ![](/images/noise-part-2/perlin-noise-vs-value-noise.png?)

-## Why is Perlin/Gradient Noise better than Value Noise?
+## Why Is Perlin/Gradient Noise Better Than Value Noise?

 ![Figure 5: ideal case.
 The random values are nicely distributed about the x-axis, and thus the oscillation of the noise function is regular in frequency.](/images/noise-part-2/noise-value-vs-perlin1.png?)